madetech/vpn/README.md

 <hr/>

 #### **When running in a new account**
-- Comment out the "backend" block in the [state.tf](./state.tf) (this is to bootstrap the first time run)
+- Comment out the `backend` block in the [state.tf](./state.tf) (this is to bootstrap the initial run)
-- Rename the 2 usages of the bucket name "foxpass-vpn-project-state" to something unique
+- Rename the 2 usages of the bucket name `foxpass-vpn-project-state` to something unique
 ```hcl-terraform
 terraform {
   required_version = "~> 0.12.0"